 Jonas Reindl is one of the larger specialty coffee shops in Vienna with young baristas and one the most delicious, light cortados I’ve ever enjoyed.
 It’s very popular with the laptop crowd so get there early if you want to work.
 It’s a laidback cafe and the staff are more than happy for you to linger.

 More Specialty Coffee – by District

 Depending on where you are staying, you could also try the excellent, third wave coffee at these independent cafes.

 Freyung 2 (in the arcade)

-At CaffeCouture you’ll find the best coffee in the historic city centre.
+At CaffeCouture you’ll find some of the best coffee in the historic city centre.
 I’ve been many times and all the different coffees are excellent, especially the cold brew.
-They also do fantastic leaf brewed tea if you some reason you would like that.
+They also do fantastic leaf brewed tea if you would like to skip the caffeine.
 A huge bonus here is the stunning location in one of the most beautiful arcades in Vienna.

 Balthasar Coffee Bar

 Larger than most of the independent cafes.
 Balthaser has a huge range of coffees and excellent, knowledgeable baristas.
 The cortado is the best I had in Vienna and they do a great cold drip.
 Some of the best third wave coffee in the 2nd district.

 Alt Wien Kaffee

 The baristas were taste-testing coffee while I was there so they are obviously passionate about what they’re doing.
 The upstairs cafe area is quite small, it resembles a bar, while downstairs is the shop selling coffee beans and gourmet groceries.
 The coffee here is good of course but for me they lost points because they don’t know how to make a flat white.
 What they call a flat white is more like a huge latte.
 Really huge.
 It reminded me of France where they traditionally drink their morning cafe au lait out of a bowl.
 Many of the coffees at Alt Wien are organic and fair trade which is always a bonus.